Understanding and Addressing the Psychosocial Needs of the Elderly Population

 These activities help them express themselves and find fulfillment.
 They not only enrich their daily lives but also provide them with a sense of accomplishment and self-worth.

-Physical activities such as dance classes offer emotional expression and strengthen self-worth and adaptability.
+Physical activities such as fitness classes offer emotional expression and strengthen self-worth and adaptability.
 These activities help older people craft a meaningful and satisfying later life, ensuring they remain active and engaged.
 The benefits of maintaining a sense of purpose extend beyond emotional well-being; they can also lead to healthier lifestyle choices and improved physical health.

 For older adults, having a purpose can be a powerful motivator.
 Whether it’s: